robertop87/minesweeper/minesweeper/README.md

 ## Generate client with Swagger

-As the project as Swagger then we can automate the client generation.
+As the project is using Swagger then we can automate the client generation.

 I used the swagger-codegen-cli (https://github.com/swagger-api/swagger-codegen) to generate a Javascript Client project